1 / 10

 "While the Skoda Octavia's exterior isn't going to turn many heads, its interior feels fresh and modern.
 It's packed with stylish features, from the two-spoke steering wheel to the fancy shift-by-wire automatic gear selector."

 While the old Octavia's cabin was functional but a little drab, the interior of the new model really emphasises the hatchback's shift up-market.
 From the cool aluminium strip running along the dash to the fancy ambient lighting and digital dials, you could almost mistake the Skoda Octavia for a premium car.
-Naturally, you'll have to stretch to the pricier SE L model for the fanciest of features, but the SE model feels far from entry-level.
+Naturally, you'll have to stretch to the pricier Skoda Octavia SE L for the fanciest of features, but the SE model feels far from entry-level.

 The Skoda Octavia is a car that's long been popular with high-mileage company car drivers so Skoda's got plenty of experience designing seats that keep you comfortable over the longest of journeys.
 They're very supportive, with adjustable lumbar support on higher-spec models, while there's plenty of adjustment built into them.